You need to understand VA costs. This is key to scaling well while staying profitable.

 Step 5: Determine Budget Range

-Allocate 25-40% of opportunity value as your VA budget to ensure positive ROI from day one.
+Set 25-40% of chance value as your VA budget.
+This ensures positive ROI from day one.

 Conservative approach (25-30%): Best for first-time VA users